 What is a Project Scope?

 A project scope is a comprehensive outline delineating a project's tasks, goals, deliverables, and limitations.
 It can be considered the project's blueprint, establishing boundaries that keep the project from drifting off track.
 This determines what needs to be accomplished and the work that must be done to deliver the project.
+This is work you can either do yourself or you can do through project management staffing services.

 The importance of a well-defined project scope cannot be overstated.
 It is instrumental in ensuring project success as it sets clear expectations for everyone involved - from team members to project managers up to the stakeholders.
 Additionally, a meticulously designed project scope aids in resource management, ensuring resources are effectively allocated and used, thereby preventing wastage and promoting efficiency.